There are many articles online about financial lessons to learned from the Star Wars films.

 Thrawn joined the Imperial Navy as a penniless alien.
 He rose to prominence on the results of his hard work against a backdrop of bigotry towards non-humans.
 His management style was one of abundance; he knew how to help himself to help others.

 Thrawn achieved success based on his skill: a skill that was refined and developed through thought and training.
-He routinely isolated himself to contemplate and study.
+He routinely isolated himself from contemplating and studying.

 Thrawn took every opportunity to make both his commanding officers and any imperial officer serving under him look good.
-He commanded respect from the crew and those watching his career unfold not from political connections or ”hokey religions” but from the success built of hard work and sheer determination.
+He commanded respect from the crew, and those watching his career unfold not from political connections or ”hokey religions” but the success built of hard work and sheer determination.